-Course Code CSE376 Course Title ADVANCE DATABASE MANAGEMENT SYSTEM Type of Course PE LTP 300 Credits 3 Course Prerequisites Basic knowledge of Database and relational database management system Course Objectives This course is intended to provide an understanding of the current theory and practice of database management systems, a solid technical overview of database management systems.
-In addition to technical concerns, more general issues are emphasized.
-These include data independence, integrity, security, recovery, performance, database design principles and database administration.
-Course Outcome (CO) The learner will be able to- CO1: Explain the features of database management systems and Relational database.
-CO2: Analyze the existing design of a database schema using ER diagrams and apply concepts of normalization to design an optimal database.
-CO3: Identify the need for Concurrent transactions and locking and explain their types, advantages and disadvantages CO4: Formulate query, using SQL, solutions to a broad range of queries and data update problems.
-CO5: Explain Spatial and Multimedia databases
+Course Code CSE376 Course Title ADVANCE DATABASE MANAGEMENT SYSTEM Type of Course PE LTP 3 0 0 Credits 3 Course Prerequisites Basic knowledge of Database and relational database management system Course This course is intended to provide an understanding of the current theory Objectives and practice of database management systems, a solid technical overview of database management systems.
+In addition to technical - 3 concerns, more general issues are emphasized.
+These include data 100 independence, integrity, security, recovery, performance, database F/ 40 design principles and database administration.
+Course Outcome A V A State of the (CO) CO1: Explain the features of database management systems and Relational 10000 database.
+2/2 CO2: Analyze the existing design of a database schema using ER diagrams 27.80.7 and apply concepts of normalization to design an optimal database.
+Al Bress II I CO3: Identify the need for Concurrent transactions and locking and explain 10 E - 14 (m) their types, advantages and disadvantages 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 CO4: Formulate query, using SQL, solutions to a broad range of queries and 277 20 data update problems. and the state of t CO5: Explain Spatial and Multimedia databases